wgsl-tooling-wg/wesl-spec/proposals/222-ModuleParameters.md

 - params with no defaults must be set from host code or via import.

 Details
-- multiple parameters can be separated by commas, or multiple `module` statements are allowed, both are equivalent.
+- multiple parameters can be separated by commas.
 - `module` statements may not be inside an `@if` condition.
 - `public` marks a parameter as settable from other packages; unmarked parameters are package-internal.